miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 * The decompiler omitts detail models, like /trash_stuff/junk_*.mdl.
 * The decompiler sometimes mucks areaportals up, fix or remove them.
-* Tools invisible slow VVIS, use clip except for functional brushes.
+* Tool invisible slows VVIS, use clip except for functional brushes.
-* Tools noviz isn't working, use func_details, especially in skybox.
+* Tool noviz isn't working, use func_details, especially for skybox.
 * Func_Details may add junk planes, in that case turn back to world.
 * Func_Details do not seal the world, use normal brushes to do that.
 * Always use nodraw textures for surfaces that the player can't see.